Teri and her husband live on five acres in Central Ohio with a vast lawn, three gardens, a farm pond, many trees, and a lot of yard work!

 - Capsaicin burns.
 Wash your hands carefully or use disposable plastic gloves when handling hot peppers with a SHU range above 100.
 (Learning experience: One time my husband was slicing jalapeños—without gloves—and inadvertently rubbed his eyes.
 The burning was terrible!
 The sensation lasted for hours and we were lucky that his eyes were not damaged.
 However, JJ was wearing soft contact lenses then; they had to be discarded and replaced.)

 - Whether ornamental hot peppers are planted in containers or gardens, they draw the attention of children and pets.
 These tiny peppers (with the capsaicin chemical) can pack quite a punch if handled or chewed on.

 - Allowing green peppers to stay on the stem until they ripen to red will change the flavor and texture.
 Red peppers are sweeter and contain more Vitamin C.

 - If you’re planting different kinds of peppers, separate the seeds—especially when saving them after harvest.
-Cross pollination can yield to some interesting results.
+Cross-pollination can yield some interesting results.